LDAWG-a11y/a11yWebApp/src/guides/accessible-content-warnings.md

 I recently discovered a card type component that had an image that was considered "graphic" and it was obscured from the initial view.
 I looked at the code and decided it would benefit from a few enhancements, to ensure it is accessible.
 As this item is relatively obscure, I didn't find any examples in the wild, I'm sure there are many out there, but the internet is huge and I didn't find any good examples.

 Now, this is one of my "How would I solve it?" guides, I am not saying this is the defcato solution, it may well be that somebody more knowledgeable could come up with a better way and if that's you, cool, feel free to get in touch and I'll update the article.
 In any instance, it will consider all users and will be operable to all.
-There are some unresolved questions I have that could be the catalyst for further discussion and perhaps improvement, but this is the kind of information that can only be learned from people with disabilities, so pay some folks to answer those questions.
+There were a couple of questions I asked myself that could be the catalyst for further discussion and perhaps improvement, but this is the kind of information that can only be learned from people with disabilities, so pay some folks to answer those questions.

 So, initially, we will take a card component, we will assume it is on a news site of some sort and it has some type of disturbing image.
-I'm not going to put a disturbing image in there, I will just look for a non-offensive meme.

-We will then modify that component to contain animated imagery, I'll find a slow moving GIF
+I'm not going to use a truly disturbing image, there is no blood, no gore and what I came up with is absolutely my best effort at a light-hearted "something like, but harmless" set of images.

+I'm not a fan of AI, but I used it to generate some images, I asked it to generate a before and after image of a teddy bear, the before image is the pristine bear, the after is showing our bear, damaged in "battle".
+I excluded all of the images where the bear had limb-differences, etc, I used one where it has several holes, that appear charred a little.
+I then took a static image and used a different AI platform to make an animated image of our bear, I asked that the bear be slowly waving.
+I have genuinely tried to be as inoffensive as I can, there is no symbolism or hidden meaning, it is just a fictitious bear, that has been in a fictitious battle, with some fictitious other toys.
+Our bear is the hero in these fictitious images, the only reactions I am going for here are:

+* Trying to make some folk experience a little humour, at my randomly thought of scenario
+* The kind of "Aww poor Teddy" response someone may say to a damaged teddy bear

+I just wanted to show something using an inamimate object, that is loosely based upon battle as a concept, not any particular battle, I'm not making any political stances, I'm just using images that if anything are more loosely based upon movies I watched as a kid, such as "Toy Soldiers" and "Toys".
+As we are assuming our site is a news site, the images were selected to help illutrstae that there could be a non-graphic image and a graphic image, in as harmless a way as possible.

 Then we will look at how we can show or obscure multiple images at once, maybe the article that the card linked to had multiple graphic images and it would be a bit of unnecessary effort to individually reveal them all